Classic Comic Fridays: X-Men #95

 I personally had Spider-Man’s “Chaos in Calgary” and “Hard Ball” issues.
 They were part of a five-issue Spider-Man promo/giveaway from Marvel which was targeted to Canadians to have them read more Spidey books.
 Unlike Benn’s book, these books had both their prices and issue number on them.
 However, there was no barcode at all, let alone a spot for one on the cover.

 Based on my prior experience on a few books without barcodes, and because Benn’s book featured a colour variant, I have to assume it was a reprint of some sort.
 Due to a lack of barcode, it must not have been scanned into stores – similar to the Direct Edition Spidey-head barcodes.
-I also could not find any information in the Overstreet Guide or Comics Price Guide, as if Benn’s book wasn’t an actual “comic book” per se.
+I also could not find any information in the Overstreet Guide or Comics Price Guide, as if Benn’s book wasn’t actual “comic books” per se.
 Without a barcode, if Benn’s book was free or offered as a promotion like “Chaos in Calgary,” it would not get scanned into inventory at all – tracking wasn’t important because the book would have had no inherent value at the time.

 What Benn’s book reminds me of are the Comic Packs of the 90s.
 I remember one in particular which clearly had no barcode on the cover:

 The Shadows of the Empire comic from Dark Horse all but confirms to me Benn’s book would have been part of a toy pack.
 Like Benn’s book, there’s no issue number, barcode, or price.
 Unlike Benn’s book however, the Shadows of the Empire book wasn’t necessarily a reprint because it hadn’t been published before.
 Benn’s book is a reprint for sure, but considering it to be from a toy pack, it may explain the lack of a back cover as the back would have been more expensive to print.
 The book would not have had a barcode because the barcode was on the packaging of the toy, not the book.
-It may also explain why I could not find any information of the “book” in either the Overstreet Guide or Comics Price Guide – because this may – and I’m using this term very loosely here – be labelled as a “toy,” not a comic.
+It may also explain why I could not find any information of the “book” in either the Overstreet Guide or Comics Price Guide – because this may – and I’m using this term very loosely here – be labelled as a “toy” not a comic.

 Personally, I’m not sure what it could be labelled as.
 Due to COVID-19, I certainly cannot go to any comic book or toy conventions to ask the dealers there.